Skip to content

 Quinag - Spidean Coinich — common questions

-Quinag - Spidean Coinich is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 9km with 670m of ascent and takes most walkers 2-4 hours.
-Terrain: The JMT path is among the best-built in Sutherland — pitched stone for most of the lower ascent, easy to follow.
+Quinag - Spidean Coinich carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 9km, 670m of ascent and a 2-4 hour day on the standard route.
+Underfoot: The JMT path is among the best-built in Sutherland — pitched stone for most of the lower ascent, easy to follow.

 Where do I park for Quinag - Spidean Coinich?

-Standard parking is at NC233274 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Most walkers start from NC233274 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 When is the best time to climb Quinag - Spidean Coinich?